mediamonks/frontend-coding-standards/README.md

 #### .jsx

-JavaScript with React JSX syntax.
-If a file has the .jsx extension, it must contain JSX code.
+JavaScript with JSX syntax.
+If a file has the `.jsx` extension, it must contain JSX code.

 #### .tsx